 There are quite a few of them: a gas port, a nuclear power plant (or more plants), development of the Polish arms industry with Korean support, but the main axis of the dispute is currently the Central Communication Port.
 Why?

-The topic of building a centrally-located airport for Poland has been present since 1971.
+The topic of building a centrally located airport for Poland has been present since 1971.

 It runs through the programs and plans of many governments in Poland, from the communist-reformist government of Edward Gierek, through the post-communist government of Leszek Miller (2001–2004) to the government of Mateusz Morawiecki (2019–2023) from Law and Justice.
 It passes as an investment already started, in the sense of documents and building permits, to the government of Donald Tusk.
 But politically, it remains known as a ‘Law and Justice investment’.
 In 2016, the government of Beata Szydło returned to the concept under the name Central Communication Port (CCP or CPK in Polish).
-Law and Justice began to develop this project under this name, from then on it had a political monopoly on the entire project.
+Law and Justice began to develop this project under this name, from then on, it had a political monopoly on the entire project.

 Today, after some time, we can say that it was part of the great plan for the modernization of Poland.
-This can only be said now, because Law and Justice itself was unable to properly sell this concept.
+This can only be said now because Law and Justice itself was unable to properly sell this concept.
 While the party was still in power, the airport-to-be was rather associated with the positions of phantom directors receiving thousands of PLN for their supposed work on a project that is still being developed.
 True, there were many such sinecures, and not only related to the airport.
-The same happened in practically all of the mentioned projects, except those related to the arms industry.
+The same happened in practically all the mentioned projects, except those related to the arms industry.

 Kaczyński fell into his own trap of politics perceived as a conflict of post-Solidarity elites.
 In other words, he focused on the return of Donald Tusk himself, and not on the program of his coalition or the positive plan of his own party.